Gamma-ray burst: History

 Positions on the sky of all gamma-ray bursts detected during the BATSE mission.
 The distribution is isotropic, with no concentration towards the plane of the Milky Way, which runs horizontally through the center of the image.

 Gamma-ray bursts were first observed in the late 1960s by the U.S. Vela satellites, which were built to detect gamma radiation pulses emitted by nuclear weapons tested in space.
 The United States suspected that the Soviet Union might attempt to conduct secret nuclear tests after signing the Nuclear Test Ban Treaty in 1963.
 On July 2, 1967, at 14:19 UTC, the Vela 4 and Vela 3 satellites detected a flash of gamma radiation unlike any known nuclear weapons signature.
 Uncertain what had happened but not considering the matter particularly urgent, the team at the Los Alamos National Laboratory, led by Ray Klebesadel, filed the data away for investigation.
 As additional Vela satellites were launched with better instruments, the Los Alamos team continued to find inexplicable gamma-ray bursts in their data.
 By analyzing the different arrival times of the bursts as detected by different satellites, the team was able to determine rough estimates for the sky positions of 16 bursts and definitively rule out a terrestrial or solar origin.
 Contrary to popular belief, the data was never classified.
 After thorough analysis, the findings were published in 1973 as an Astrophysical Journal article entitled "Observations of Gamma-Ray Bursts of Cosmic Origin".

 Most early hypotheses of gamma-ray bursts posited nearby sources within the Milky Way Galaxy.
 From 1991, the Compton Gamma Ray Observatory (CGRO) and its Burst and Transient Source Explorer (BATSE) instrument, an extremely sensitive gamma-ray detector, provided data that showed the distribution of GRBs is isotropic (that is, not biased towards any particular direction in space).
 If the sources were from within our own galaxy, they would be strongly concentrated in or near the galactic plane.
 The absence of any such pattern in the case of GRBs provided strong evidence that gamma-ray bursts must come from beyond the Milky Way.
-However, some Milky Way models are still consistent with an isotropic distribution.
+Nonetheless, some Milky Way models are still consistent with an isotropic distribution.